-Kentucky has one of the highest adult smoking rates in the nation.
-Consequently, smoking-related causes of death, including lung cancer and heart disease, exert a disproportionately high cost.
-With a smoking rate among prime working-age adults (25 to 54 years old) of 23.6 percent, Kentucky is well above the national average of 16.2 percent.
-Kentucky is statistically tied with 14 other states, but West Virginia is statistically higher (29.9%).
-The other 34 states, DC, as well as the competitor states and U.S. average, have statistically significant lower rates.
+Despite a steady decline in smoking over the last decade, Kentucky still has one of the highest adult smoking rates in the nation.
+Consequently, smokingrelated causes of death, including lung cancer and heart disease, exert a disproportionately high cost.
+With a smoking rate among prime working-age adults (25 to 54 years old) of 19.2 percent, Kentucky is well above the national average of 15.4 percent.
+Kentucky is statistically tied with 24 other states and the competitor state average (18.1%).
+The other 23 states, DC, as well as the U.S. average, have statistically significant lower rates.
 The economic costs associated with smoking are high.
 A 2019 report from the Center for Business and Economic Research (CBER), The Effect of Smoking on Kentucky's Workforce, finds that smoking leads to poorer labor market outcomes.
 Smokers are more likely to be unemployed, earn lower wages, and die prematurely than non-smokers.
 These negative labor market effects reduce economic activity and lower tax revenues, adding to the social costs and fiscal impact that smoking imposes.
 Combined, these three effects-reduced wages for smokers who work, reduced employment among smokers, and increased premature deaths for smokers-reduce Kentucky's total earnings by \$1.8 billion to \$2.9 billion annually and its state tax revenues by \$111 million to \$176 million annually.

-Prime Working-Age Adults Who are Current Smokers, Kentucky, Competitor States, and the U.S., 2011-2021
+Prime Working-Age Adults Who are Current Smokers, Kentucky, Competitor States, and the U.S., 2011-2022